Post-quantum Zero Knowledge in Constant Rounds: Constant-Round Zero-Knowledge Arguments for NP can remove "with quantum security". There's the context of the paper for that Done.

-\item Else: In that case, either $\ciph_{\zkmP}$ is a ciphertext encrypted with some other SFE key $\sfedk'$, or it's not a ciphertext at all.
-In these cases, the WI statement of the prover is necessarily false, and thus a non-$\bot$ output happens with at most negligible probability in both cases (by the soundness of the WI proof of $\zkmP$), thus the statistical distance between them is at most negligible, in contradiction to the assumption that $\Disting$ distinguishes with noticeable probability. \end{enumerate}
+\item Else: In that case, either $\ciph_{\zkP}$ is a ciphertext encrypted with some other SFE key $\sfedk'$, or it is not a valid ciphertext at all and in any case, it is not a valid ciphertext encrypted with the secret key $\sfedk$.
+In that case, the WI statement of the prover is necessarily false, and thus a $1$ output happens with at most negligible probability in both cases (by the soundness of the WI proof of $\zkmP$), thus the statistical distance between them is at most negligible, in contradiction. \end{enumerate}

-\item $\protView_{\zkmP}\prot{\zkmP}{\zkV}_{\bot}^{(3)} \approx_{s} \protView_{\zkmP}\prot{\zkmP}{\zkV}_{\bot}^{(4)}:$ Follows from the same reasoning as in the indistinguishability $\protView_{\zkmP}\prot{\zkmP}{\zkV}_{\bot}^{(1)} \approx_{s} \protView_{\zkmP}\prot{\zkmP}{\zkV}_{\bot}^{(2)}$.
+\item $\Hyb_3 \approx_{s} \Hyb_4:$ Follows from the same reasoning as in the indistinguishability $\Hyb_1 \approx_{s} \Hyb_2$.